List of Twin Star Exorcists characters: Twelve Guardians

-The Twelve Guardians, literally meaning Heavenly Commanders, are a group of twelve elite exorcists stationed on Tsuchimikado Island, the place where Magano was first created, to prevent the Impurities from overrunning the mainland.
-Second only to Arima Tsuchimikado among the exorcists in power, each use one of the twelve familiars of Abe no Seimei and inherit a portion of his power through their use of his familiars.
+The Twelve Guardians, literally meaning Heavenly Commanders, are a group of twelve elite exorcists stationed on Tsuchimikado Island, where Magano was first created, to prevent the Impurities from overrunning the mainland.
+Second only to Arima Tsuchimikado among the exorcists in power, each use one of the twelve familiars of Abe no Seimei and inherits a portion of his power through their use of his familiars.
 The twelve families that they come from are descended from the twelve original companions of Abe no Seimei.
 In the anime, they are not stationed in Tsuchimikado, and usually perform missions across the country in pairs.